reemkhd/Trivia/backend/README.md

 - Request date: array:previous_questions, quiz_category: int:id
 ```
 {
+  "question":
+      {
-  "answer": "Lake Victoria",
+      "answer": "The Liver",
-  "category": 3,
+      "category": 1,
-  "difficulty": 2,
+      "difficulty": 4,
-  "id": 13,
+      "id": 20,
-  "question": "What is the largest lake in Africa?"
+      "question": "What is the heaviest organ in the human body?"
+    },
+  "success": true
 }

 ```

 ## Testing